-Several researchers in the CIMA Solid Tumors and Biomarkers Program have been part of the European EU-ELCG and CURELUNG projects for the early detection and treatment of lung cancer.
-We also belong to the Thematic Network of Cooperative Cancer Research (RTICC), where we coordinate the Airway Cancer program.
+Several researchers in the CIMA Solid Tumors Program have been part of the European EU-ELCG and CURELUNG projects for the early detection and treatment of lung cancer.
+We also belong to the Cancer Biomedical Research Networking Center Consortium (CIBERONC), where we coordinate the Airway Cancer program.
 In addition, we collaborate with international institutions such as the Cancer Research Centre at the University of Liverpool, the Centre Hospitalier Universitaire Albert Michallon in Grenoble and the MD Anderson Cancer Center at the University of Texas.

 Fecha de actualización: Noviembre 2018